-In an interview with Jeffrey Casberg, RPh, MS, he discusses 3 promising specialty drugs coming through the pipeline.
+In an interview with Jeffrey Casberg, MS, RPh, he discusses 3 promising specialty drugs coming through the pipeline.
 Casberg explains these drugs offer new treatment options for major diseases and stakeholders should watch for their potential impact on the market.

-Jeffrey Casberg, RPh, MS, senior vice president of pharmacy at IDP Analytics, considers the top 3 promising biosimilars currently coming down the pipeline.
+Jeffrey Casberg, RPh, MS, senior vice president of pharmacy at IPD Analytics, considers the top 3 promising biosimilars currently coming down the pipeline.
 He addresses the significance of each and the specific areas of health they treat.

 He also touches on the FDA Advisory Committee and speaks about the obstacles that have delayed approvals for these medications.